postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 ### Failed payments

 If you have a payment method on file, Postman will automatically attempt three times to charge it.
-If this is unsuccessful, team members with the [Billing role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) receive an email notification.
+If this is unsuccessful, [Billing team members](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) receive an email notification.
 Use the link in the email to access and pay for your [invoice](#using-the-pay-now-option).

 If payment is unsuccessful, Postman offers a grace period of 21 days to avoid service disruption.
 For invoice-based teams, this means 21 days following the due date listed on the invoice.

-> All team members receive a notification in the event of non-payment and service deactivation in Postman.
+In the event of non-payment and service deactivation, Postman sends an email notification to Billing team members.

 ## Team and plan changes